MrSamuelLaw/pyzync/README.md

 ## Project Structure
 - `pyzync/` — Main library code
 - `tests/` — Unit tests and test data
-- `dev/` — Diagrams and development notes

 ## Extending
-You can add new retention policies or storage adapters by subclassing the appropriate base classes in `pyzync/retention_policies.py` and `pyzync/storage_adapters.py`.
+You can add new retention policies or storage adapters by subclassing the appropriate base classes in `pyzync/retention/interfaces.py` and `pyzync/storage/interfaces.py`.

 ## License
 MIT License